 Schedule of topics and readings: Below is a schedule of class meetings, topics and reading assignments.
 Please note that the readings and assignments are due on the dates indicated.
 A detailed schedule for readings, activities and assignments is given on the course BB page.
 The BB page is organized by date.
 Each class meeting date given on the syllabus has an associated folder that contains readings, additional materials and in some cases an assignment.
 It is imperative that you go through each folder and complete the work as scheduled on the syllabus so that you do not fall behind in the course.
 This course is carefully structured so that you learn the material efficiently.
 The professor reserves the right to change the schedule and/or assignments as necessary.
-Any such changes will be disseminated through Blackboard.
+Any such changes will be disseminated through Brightspace.

-Lecture Schedule: Readings are from Essentials of Geology, 6th edition by Stephen Marshak unless otherwise noted.
-The professor may change the schedule during the semester if warranted.
-Several classes may be scheduled as asynchronous.
+Lecture Schedule: Readings are from Essentials of Geology, 7th edition by Stephen Marshak unless otherwise noted.
+The professor may change the schedule during the semester if warranted..
 SW refers to Smartwork homework assignments.
 All changes will be announced via BB.
+GL = Guided Learning, EOC = End of Chapter activity, MM= Multimedia activity, EOD= End of Interlude activity